AppleLamps/AgentKit/README.md

 - `HackerNewsTool`: Pulls top HN stories using Firebase API
 - `RedditSearchTool`: Pulls recent Reddit threads using Pushshift API
 - `GoogleSearchTool`: Uses SerpAPI to search Google
-- `WikipediaSearchTool`: Summarizes topics using the Wikipedia API (no key needed)

 > Tools return markdown-friendly string outputs and include a static marker (for testing).